Kingston upon Thames: Rail

 Kingston is principally served by Kingston railway station, which opened in 1863.

 The station is in London fare zone 6 and is served by South Western Railway trains from London Waterloo.
 Trains to Waterloo link Kingston directly to destinations such as Wimbledon, Clapham Junction and Vauxhall.
 Eastbound trains travel to Shepperton via Teddington, Hampton and Sunbury.
 Eastbound trains also travel on the Kingston loop line towards Teddington, Strawberry Hill, Twickenham and Richmond, after which trains continue towards Waterloo.
 From Waterloo, trains to Kingston are advertised towards "Shepperton" and "Strawberry Hill".

 A nearby station in Norbiton (in fare zone 5) is on the same lines.

-Nearby Surbiton station - originally named Kingston when it opened in 1838 - is on the South West Main Line in London fare zone 6.
+Nearby Surbiton station – originally named Kingston when it opened in 1838 – is on the South West Main Line in London fare zone 6.
 Surbiton is also served by South Western Railway trains from Waterloo.
 Southbound services link Surbiton to destinations in Surrey and Hampshire, such as Hampton Court, Guildford, Woking and Basingstoke.
-The station building at Surbiton was built in 1937, designed in Art Deco style by James Robb Scott.
-It is Grade II listed.
+The station building at Surbiton was built in 1937, designed in an Art Deco style by James Robb Scott.
+It has been Grade II listed since 1983.